Afghans in Pakistan

+The Pakistani government began admitting Afghans after the beginning of the Soviet–Afghan War in 1979; by the end of 2001, there were over four million of them on the Pakistani side.
+While some have returned to Afghanistan many decided to stay in Pakistan.

+In 2023 between 3.7 and 4.4 million Afghans were residing in Pakistan.
+Of these, some held the required documents to allow them legal residency in Pakistan.
+On 3 October 2023, Pakistan ordered that all undocumented foreigners must leave Pakistan within a month or face deportation.
+Many began leaving the country.
+As of October 2025, approximately 2.36 million Afghan citizens still remain in Pakistan according to UNHCR.

 History and migration

-Afghans have been migrating back and forth between Afghanistan and what is now Pakistan since at least the times of the Ghaznavids in the 10th century.
-Before the mid-19th century, Afghanistan was recognized as the Durrani Empire and ruled by a succession of Afghan kings with their capitals in Kandahar, Kabul, and Peshawar.
+Afghans have been migrating back and forth between what is now Afghanistan and what is now Pakistan since at least the times of the Ghaznavids in the 10th century.
+Before it's creation in the mid-19th century, Afghanistan was preceded by the Durrani Empire and ruled by a succession of Afghan kings with their capitals in Kandahar, Kabul, and Peshawar.
 In his 1857 review of John William Kaye's The Afghan War, Friedrich Engels described Afghanistan as:

 Interaction and migration by the region's native people were common.
 After the Second Anglo-Afghan War, the late-19th-century Durand Line demarcated the spheres of influence of British India's Mortimer Durand and the Afghan amir Abdur Rahman Khan.
-The single-page agreement in 1947 ending political interference beyond the frontier between Afghanistan and the British Indian Empire, inherited by Pakistan in 1947, divided the indigenous Pashtun and Baloch tribes.
+The single-page agreement in 1947 ending political interference beyond the frontier between Afghanistan and the British Indian Empire, inherited by Pakistan in 1947, divided the indigenous Pashtun tribes.
+The treaty was ratified in 1905 and 1919 again at the treaty of Rawalpindi.

 One of the most notable periods of migration began in 1979.
 As the Soviet–Afghan War began, many Afghan citizens began to flee the country.
 The ensuing decade of violence at the hands of Soviet forces encouraged thousands more to follow, escaping what some considered to be "difficult, if not impossible, situations," which included the threat of mass arrests, executions, attacks on public gatherings, the destruction of Afghan infrastructure, as well as the targeting of Afghanistan's agricultural and industrial sectors.
 In total, nearly three million Afghan refugees escaped to Pakistan and about two million to Iran throughout the decade, though some figures estimate that by 1990, nearly 4.5 million undocumented Afghan refugees resided throughout Pakistan.
 Aided by the UNHCR, and primarily funded by the United States government, Pakistan continued to accept and support the inclusion of these Afghan refugees throughout the decade.
-In late 1988, roughly 3.3 million Afghan refugees were housed in 340 refugee camps along the Afghan-Pakistan border in Khyber Pakhtunkhwa (KP).
+In late 1988, roughly 3.3 million Afghan refugees were housed in 340 refugee camps along the Afghan-Pakistan border in Khyber Pakhtunkhwa.
 It was reported by The New York Times in November 1988 that about 100,000 refugees lived in Peshawar and more than two million lived in KP (known as the North-West Frontier Province at the time).
 On the outskirts of Peshawar, the Jalozai camp was one of the largest refugee camps in the NWFP.